markszabo/markszabo.github.io/_posts/2026-01-28-the-garden.md

 ---
 layout: post
-title: "Making of the garden of our new house"
+title: "The garden of our new house"
 tags: housing japan
 ---

-We recently built our home in Tokyo with [Ichijo]({% post_url 2025-05-24-ichijo-referral %}).
-One thing that surprised me was that the house maker companies only build the house itself, and leave the outside to another company.
-This was the case with Ichijo too, so we had to arrange the outside construction with another company.
+We [recently built our home in Tokyo with Ichijo]({% post_url 2025-05-24-ichijo-referral %}).
+One thing that surprised me was that the house maker companies only build the house itself, and leave the outside construction to another company.
+This was the case with Ichijo too, so we had to arrange the garden with another company.

 <!--break-->